bgachara/bgachara.github.io/posts/databases.md

       - Difficult to get right.

 *Integrate a profile for project*

 ## Query Execution and Processing Models

 - DBMS engineering is an orchestration of a bunch of optimizations that seek to make full use of hardware.
-- There is not a single technique that is more important than others.
+No one technique is more important than others.
+- Top 3 optimizations
+  - Data parallelization.(Vectorization)
+  - Task parallelization.(Multi-threading)
+  - Code specialization.(Pre-compiled/JIT)

 - Optimization goals
-  - Reduce Instruction Count
-    - use fewer instructions to do the same amount of work.
+  - Reduce instruction count, use fewer instructions to do the same amount of work.
-  - Reduce cycles per instruction
-    - execute more CPU instructions in fewer cycles.
+  - Reduce cycles per instruction, execute more CPU instructions in fewer cycles.
-  - Paralleliza execution
-    - use multiple threads to compute each query in parallel.
+  - Parallelize execution, use multiple threads to compute each query in parallel.

 - Processing Models
-  - It defines how the system executes a query plan.
-  - different trade-offs for different workloads
+  - It defines how the system executes a query plan and moves data from one operator to the next.
+There are different trade-offs for different workloads, OLTP vs OLAP.
+  - Each processing model is comprised of two types of execution paths;
+    - Control Flow: How the DBMS invokes an operator.
+    - Data Flow: How an operator sends its results.
+  - The output of an operator can be wither whole tuples(NSM) or subsets of columns(DSM).

 ### Approaches:

 - Iterator Model
   - Its also known as Volcano or Pipeline model.
   - Each query plan operator implements a Next() function, where on each invocation, the operator returns either a single tuple or a eof marker if there are no more tuples.
+The operator implements a loop that calls next on its children to retrieve their tuples and then process them, some operators must block until their children emit all their tuples, joins, subqueries, order by.
-  - Each operator implementation also has Open() and Close() functions.
+  - Each operator implementation also has Open() and Close() functions, analogous to constructors/destructors, but for operators.
-  - It is used in almost every DBMS, allows for tuple pipelining.
+  - It is used in almost every DBMS as it's easy to implement and debug while output control works easily with this approach.
+It also allows for pipelining where the DBMS tries to process each tuple via as many operators as possible before retrieving the next tuple.
-  - Some operators must block until their children emit all their tuples, joins, subqueries, order by.
+  - A pipeline breaker is an operator that cannot finish until all its children emit all their tuples, i.e Joins, Subqueries, Order By.

 - Materialization Model
-  - Each operator processes its input all at once and then emits its output all at once.
+  - Each operator processes its input all at once and then emits its output all at once as a single result.
+The DBMS can push down hints to avoid scanning too many tuples, can also send either a materialized row or a single column.
-  - Better for OLTP workloads because queries only access a small number of tuples at a time as they have lower execution/coordination overhead and result in fewer function calls.
-  - Not good for OLAP queries with large intermediate results.
+  - Better for OLTP workloads because queries only access a small number of tuples at a time as they have lower execution/coordination overhead and result in fewer function calls, not good for OLAP queries with large intermediate results.
   - The output can be either whole tuples (NSM) or subsets of columns(DSM).

 - Vectorized / Batch Model
   - It is like the iterator model where each operator implements a Next() function, but now each operator emits a batch of tuples instead of a single tuple.
-  - The size of the batch can vary based on hardware or query properties.
+  - The operator's internal loop processes multiple tuples at a time with the size of the batches varying based on hardware or query properties and also each batch containing one or more columns each their own null bitmaps.
-  - Ideal for OLAP / data warehouses because it greatly reduces the number of invocations per operator.
-  - Allows for opearators to more easily use SIMD to process batches of tuples.
+  - It is ideal for OLAP / data warehouses because it greatly reduces the number of invocations per operator while also allowing for out-of-order CPU to more easily use SIMD to execute operators over batches of tuples, i.e operators perform work in tight for-loops over arrays which compilers know how to optimize/vectorize, no data or control dependencies and hot instruction cache.
+  - It however may contain some tuples that do not satisfy some filters which can be overcome by;
+    - Selection vectors; dense sorted list of tuple identifiers that indicate which tuples in a batch are valid. pre-allocate selection vector as the max-size of the input vector. ref paper: `Filter representation in vectorized query execution`
+    - Bitmaps; positionally-aligned bitmap that indicates whether a tuple is valid at an offset.
+Some SIMD instructions natively use these bitmaps as input masks.

 - Plan Processing Direction
   - ref paper:`push vs pull-based loop fusion in query engines`
-  - Top-to-Bottom
+  - Top-to-Bottom (Pull)
-    - Start with the root and pull data up from its children
-    - Tuples are always passed with function calls.
+    - Start with the root and pull data up from its children.
+Tuples are always passed between operators using function calls.
+    - Easy to control output via LIMIT, parent operator blocks until child returns with a tuple.
+    - Additional overhead because operators' Next() functions are implemented as virtual functions and branching costs on each Next() invocation.
-  - Bottom-to-Top
+  - Bottom-to-Top (Push)
-    - Start with lead nodes and push data to their parents
-    - It allows for tighter control of caches/registers in pipelines.
+    - Start with leaf nodes and push data to their parents.
+It can fuse operators together within a for-loop to minimize intermediate result staging.
+It allows for tighter control of caches/registers in pipelines.
+    - May not have exact control of intermediate result sizes, difficult to implement some operators(Sort-Merge Join).

 ### Access Methods

-- This is the way DBMS access the data stored in a table
+- This is the way DBMS access the data stored in a table.

-- Approaches
+#### Approaches

 - Sequential Scan
   - For each page in the table, retrieve it from the buffer pool, iterate over each tuple and check whether to include it.
   - The DBMS maintains an internal cursor that tracks the last page/slot it examined.
   - Optimizations
     - Prefetching
     - Buffer Pool Bypass
     - Parallelization
     - Heap Clustering
     - Late Materialization
     - Data Skipping
       - Approximate Queries (Lossy)
         - execute queries on a sampled subset of the entire table to produce approxiate results
       - Zone Maps (Loseless)
         - pre-computed columnar aggregates for the attribute values in a page.
 DBMS checks zone map first to decide whether it wants to access the page
         - ref paper:`Small materialiazed Aggreagtes; A lightweight index structure for Data warehousing`
         - In large OLAP systems they can eliminate need to for indexes.

 - Index Scan
   - DBMS picks an index to find the tuples that the query needs.
   - Depends on:
     - What attributes the index contains
     - What attributes the query references
     - Attribute's value domains
     - Predicate composition
     - Whether the index has unique or non-unique keys

 - Multi-Index Scan
   - multiple indexes that the DBMS can use for a query.
   - Compute sets of Record IDs using each matching index, combine these sets based on the query predicates(union vs intersect), retrieve the records and apply any remaining predicates.

 - Modification Queries
   - Operators that modify the database(INSERT, UPDATE, DELETE) are responsible for modifying the target table and its indexes.